NNY Ag Development Program

 Filed Under: News & Press Releases

-The Northern New York Agricultural Development Program is a farmer-driven research program, established by the New York State Legislature for the six northernmost counties of New York State.
-Funding for the Program is supported through the New York State Assembly and administrated by the New York State Department of Agriculture and Markets.
+Funding for the Northern New York Agricultural Development is supported by the New York State Legislature through the New York State Assembly and administrated by the New York State Department of Agriculture and Markets.

 Filed Under: News & Press Releases